nisharao321/exp6/theory.md

 Hence, L<sub>eq</sub> = 1.2X/2K A/(Perimeter).(m)

-In terms of hydraulic radius, we can express L<sub>eq</sub> as follow
+In terms of hydraulic radius, we can express L<sub>eq</sub> as follow.

 L<sub>eq</sub> = (1.2X)/8Kd